Home Bar Plans

 Final notes:

 This home bar furniture was relatively easy to build.
-I put a lot of thought into the structure and sizes of the openings, to ensure that they accommodated my refrigerator and glass shelves.
+I put a lot of thought into the structure and sizes of the openings to ensure that they accommodated my refrigerator and glass shelves.

 Please verify all of the measurements before cutting any wood.